paudiaz99/Z-Core/README.md

 ## Performance Monitoring

 Z-Core includes a basic hardware performance-monitoring facility.
 The **mcycle** CSR counts the number of clock cycles executed by the processor core on which the hart is running.
 The **minstret** CSR counts the number of instructions the hart has retired.
 Additionally, Z-Core has eight additional performance counters accessible through **mhpmcountert3–mhpmcounter10**.
+For a deep performance analysis of the Z-Core, you can visit the following post on my website: https://paudiazcuesta.com/posts/z-core-performance/.
+I dive into the performance of the Z-Core design using DOOM, STREAM and CoreMark/MHz as main benchmarks.

 | Counter Name | Event |
 |--------------|-------|